 Over to you MengJiao Liao…

 My Role at goTRG

-My name is MengJiao and I’m a product manager at goTRG.
+My name is MengJiao and I’m on the product team at goTRG.
 I joined the company two-and-a-half years ago as an account manager, working closely with Home Depot and other major retail clients.
-Today as a Product Manager based out of the Toronto office, I communicate with teammates across various units, time zones and languages, as well as with our clients directly.
+Today, I communicate with teammates across various units, time zones and languages, as well as with our clients directly.
 This is such a unique role because I’m not just on the product team talking to product experts all day.
 I get to collaborate with nearly every team at goTRG to build the most effective returns solutions for our clients.

 An Impossible Project

 One story that really stands out to me symbolizes goTRG’s culture of teamwork, innovation and partnership.
 This story is about a massive project team I was part of to build an upstream returns disposition app for one of our largest retail partners.
 To accomplish this mission, we needed to implement technology that we had never utilized before.